RocketChat/Rocket.Chat.Apps-cli/README.md

 ### Extending the App class

-The basic creation of an App is based on extending the `App` class from the Rocket.Chat Apps _ts-definition_ library.
-Your class also has to implement the constructor and optionally the `initialize` function, for more details on those check the [App definition documentation](https://rocketchat.github.io/Rocket.Chat.Apps-ts-definition/classes/app.html).
+The basic creation of an App is based on extending the `App` class from the Rocket.Chat Apps _definition_ library.
+Your class also has to implement the constructor and optionally the `initialize` function, for more details on those check the [App definition documentation](https://rocketchat.github.io/Rocket.Chat.Apps-engine/classes/app.html).

 ```
 import {